mobilecoinofficial/full-service/README.md

 1. Run the migration with `diesel migration run --database-url $MIGRATION_TEST_DB`, and test the inverse operation with `diesel migration redo --database-url $MIGRATION_TEST_DB`

-Make sure that the following is still present in `schema.rs` before commiting changes.
+Make sure that the following is still present in `schema.rs` before committing changes.
 ```
 table! {
     __diesel_schema_migrations(version) {